Add to Cart Sold Out

 Love.
 Arashiyama, a district on the western outskirts of the city, is particularly rich in nature.
 Its Bamboo Forest is a popular retreat among tourists and locals alike, and the Togetsukyo Bridge offers a stunning view of cherry blossoms in the spring.
 Also located in the district is the new Fukada Art Museum (3–16 Susukino Baba-cho), whose café overlooks a beautiful Japanese garden, with the landscape and river behind it.
 To enjoy Kyoto at its best, you should plan a visit for either spring or autumn.
 This is when the nature in and around Kyoto is most intoxicating, with the cherry blossoms in full bloom or the leaves of the Japanese maple trees turning into myriad shades of flaming reds and oranges.

-BOTOND BOGNAR is the author of our Architectural Guide Japan.
+BOTOND BOGNAR is the author of our Architectural Guide Japan (available in an updated version in April 2025).
 He is a licensed architect and internationally respected scholar of Japanese architecture and urbanism with over 20 published books.
 He is currently Professor and Edgar A. Tafel Endowed Chair in Architecture at the University of Illinois Urbana Champaign.
 He lived in Japan for many years in the 1970s and still frequently visits the country.

 Im Porträt: Übersetzer und Lektor John Nicolson